rhosocial/rhosocial.com/docs/Installation/Linux-Apache-vhosts.md

 If you choose to use self-signed certificate, the browser will mark the certificate is not credible, or even directly to prevent access.

+In order not to affect brand promotion, but also want to use a trusted certificate, you can apply for additional real domain name, and issue a certificate.

 ## Example